Nolan Patrick: Junior

 For the 2016–17 season, Patrick was named captain of the Wheat Kings.
 Beginning the season, Patrick was widely considered the top prospect of the 2017 NHL entry draft.
 Dan Marr, NHL director of Central Scouting said "Patrick is as complete an NHL package as you are going to find.
 From his pedigree, his skills, and assets, to his performance impact to date, he has everything any NHL team is looking for in a top prospect."
-After playing six games to begin the season, however, the Wheat Kings announced on October 14, 2016 that Patrick had once again been sidelined with an upper-body injury.
+After playing six games to begin the season, however, the Wheat Kings announced on October 14, 2016, that Patrick had once again been sidelined with an upper-body injury.
 Despite initially being diagnosed as day-to-day, the injury continued through November, when it was revealed to be a complication of the previous season's sports hernia injury.
-On December 5, 2016, Hockey Canada announced that Patrick had not been medically cleared to participate in Team Canada's 2017 World Junior training camp and thus would not play in the 2017 World Junior Ice Hockey Championships.

 Patrick selected by the Philadelphia Flyers at the 2017 NHL entry draft.

 Despite missing most of the regular season and all four playoff games due to injuries, Patrick was ranked the No. 1 North American skater by NHL Central Scouting.
 Dan Marr stated "He has more than proven over the last three years that he is the real deal and he will be an impact NHL player".
-On June 23, 2017, Nolan Patrick was selected 2nd overall by the Philadelphia Flyers in the 2017 NHL Draft.
-On July 17, 2017, Patrick was signed to a three-year, entry-level contract with the Philadelphia Flyers.
-Before the Flyers development camp started, it was announced Patrick would not participate because he was recovering from abdominal surgery performed on June 13, 2017.
+On June 23, 2017, Patrick was selected second overall by the Philadelphia Flyers in the 2017 NHL entry draft.
+On July 17, Patrick was signed to a three-year, entry-level contract with the Philadelphia Flyers.
+Before the Flyers' development camp started, it was announced that Patrick would not participate, because he was recovering from abdominal surgery performed on June 13.